-- Obtaining an understanding of the Group's process for revenue recognition from sale of goods and services of shipping and handling. - Considering the appropriateness of the Group's accounting policies for the recognition and measurement of revenue, including variable consideration, against the requirements of AASB 15 Revenue from Contracts with Customers. - Selecting a statistical sample of revenue transactions across varying contract arrangements applicable to the Group: - during the year.
-We evaluated the timing and amount of revenue recognised in comparison to underlying records including, terms and conditions in the underlying customer contract, sales invoice, and bank statement cash receipts; and, - Focussed around the year end cut-off.
+- Obtaining an understanding of the Group's process for revenue recognition from sale of goods and services of shipping and handling. - Considering the appropriateness of the Group's accounting policies for the recognition and measurement of revenue, including variable consideration, against the requirements of AASB 15 Revenue from Contracts with Customers. - Selecting a sample of revenue transactions across varying contract arrangements applicable to the Group: - during the year, we tested the timing and amount of revenue recognised in comparison to underlying records including, the sales invoice, delivery docket and bank statement cash receipts; - we obtained direct sales confirmation from a sample of customers; - we focused on the year end cut-off.
 We evaluated the timing and amount of revenue recognised in comparison to underlying records including, terms and conditions in the underlying customer contract, sales invoice, delivery docket and bank statement cash receipts. - we evaluated the method applied by the Group to estimate the highly probable amount of the variable consideration against the specific contract terms.
 This included gathering underlying evidence in relation to the customer's early settlement discounts against the terms of the contract.
 We then recalculated the amount of variable consideration.
-We compared the recalculated
+We compared the recalculated amount to the amounts recorded by the Group as offsets to revenue.